crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 ### 2. Resource Multiplication

-Each background job worker thread needs its own:
+Each background job worker thread brings its own:
-- Database connection (25 workers = 25 connections minimum)
+- Potential database demand (25 workers can hit the database at once)
 - Stack memory allocation
 - OS thread management overhead

-For 1000 concurrent conversations using traditional job queues like SolidQueue or Sidekiq, you'd need 1000 worker threads.
-Each worker thread holds its database connection for the entire job duration.
-That's 1000 database connections for threads that are 99% idle, waiting for streaming tokens.
+For 1000 concurrent conversations using traditional job queues like SolidQueue or Sidekiq, you'd need 1000 worker slots.
+That means 1000 kernel threads across your worker fleet, plus enough database pool capacity for whatever fraction of those jobs can hit the database at the same time.
+Even when the jobs are 99% idle waiting for streaming tokens, the thread resources are still reserved.

 ### 3. Performance Overhead